gajanan43/spring_boot/20_Spring_Security.md

     }
 }
 ```
-- It is allow to write our own security.
+- Spring gives you default security but you can write your own security.
+- Most of the time we are working with STATELESS REST Api(it doesn't store session id).
+- By using this no need of login form & All.

 ## 13) Disabling CSRF Token: